Theta series for quantum loop algebras and Yangians: Introduction

 For $K$ a one-dimensional module over a shifted quantum affine algebra, we perform the same factorization on the Drinfeld--Jimbo coproduct $\Delta(T_K(z))$ of the ordinary T-series.
 The resulting Theta series $\Theta_K(z)$ is a power series in $z$ with coefficients in the tensor square of the quantum loop algebra.
-Parallel to the Yangian situation: \begin{itemize} \item[(v)] Theorem \ref{thm: polynomiality Theta}.
-The Theta series $\Theta_K(z)$ is an infinite sum, over $\beta \in \BQ_+$, of polynomials in $z$ with coefficients in $\qaf_{-\beta} \otimes \qaf_{\beta}$. \end{itemize}
+Parallel to the Yangian situation (iii): \begin{itemize} \item[(v)] Theorem \ref{thm: polynomiality Theta}.
+The Theta series $\Theta_K(z)$ is an infinite sum, over $\beta \in \BQ_+$, of polynomials in $z$ with coefficients in $\qaf_{-\beta} \otimes \qaf_{\beta}$. \end{itemize} The proof of (iii) does not work for (v), because the triple tensor products of (iv) make no sense for shifted quantum affine algebras.
+Instead, we derive (v) from a stronger polynomiality property of the positive prefundamental representations of the upper Borel subalgebra \cite{FH,FJMM} and the quasi-triangularity of the quantum loop algebra.

 {\bf Decomposition of R-matrices.} Given two irreducible modules $M$ and $N$ over shifted Yangians such that $M$ is finite-dimensional and $N$ is negative prefundamental, by \cite{HZ} we have a natural R-matrix $\check{R}_{M,N}(z)$ from $M_z \otimes N$ to $N\otimes M_z$.
 We are able to obtain a new R-matrix after tensoring $N$ with the deformed module $K_w$ of a one-dimensional module.
-This tensor product module includes many examples of representations of the ordinary Yangian, in contrast $N$ is rarely such a representation: \begin{itemize} \item[(vi)] Theorem \ref{thm: T Theta R Yangian}.
-There is a module morphism from $M_z \otimes (N \otimes K_w)$ to $(N\otimes K_w) \otimes M_z$ which decomposes into the known R-matrix $\check{R}_{M,N}(z)$, a T-series acting on $M$ and a Theta series acting on $M\otimes N$. \end{itemize}
+This tensor product module includes many examples of representations of the ordinary Yangian, in contrast $N$ is rarely such a representation. \begin{itemize} \item[(vi)] Theorem \ref{thm: T Theta R Yangian}.
+There is a module morphism from $M_z \otimes (N \otimes K_w)$ to $(N\otimes K_w) \otimes M_z$ which decomposes into the known R-matrix $\check{R}_{M,N}(z)$, a T-series acting on $M$ and a Theta series acting on $M\otimes N$. \end{itemize} The proof of (vi) combines the module morphisms of (i), (ii) and (iv).

 Let $N$ and $K$ be modules over shifted quantum affine algebras such that $K$ is one-dimensional and both $N$ and $N\otimes K_w$ can be restricted to the upper Borel subalgebra.
 We have a similar decomposition formula for evaluations of the universal R-matrix: \begin{itemize} \item[(vii)] Theorem \ref{thm: decomposition R-matrices}.
-For $M$ be a finite-dimensional $\qaf$-module, the evaluation of the universal R-matrix $\CR_{N\otimes K_w,M}(z)$ decomposes into a simpler evaluation $\CR_{N,M}(z)$, a T-series acting on $M$ and a Theta series acting on $N\otimes M$. \end{itemize}
+For $M$ be a finite-dimensional $\qaf$-module, the evaluation of the universal R-matrix $\CR_{N\otimes K_w,M}(z)$ decomposes into a simpler evaluation $\CR_{N,M}(z)$, a T-series acting on $M$ and a Theta series acting on $N\otimes M$. \end{itemize} In constract to (vi), to prove (vii) we make crucial use of Damiani's factorization formula of the universal R-matrix of the quantum loop algebra \cite{Damiani}.

 {\bf Polynomiality of R-matrices.} Concerning the evaluation of the universal R-matrix for irreducible modules in category $\mathcal{O}$, we have a general polynomiality result: \begin{itemize} \item[(viii)] Theorem \ref{thm: poly R Borel}.
 Let $N$ be an irreducible $\Borel$-module in category $\mathcal{O}$ and $M$ a finite-dimensional irreducible $\qaf$-module.
 Divided by explicit constant series both $\CR_{N, M}(z)$ and its inverse stabilize the polynomial space $N\otimes M[z]$. \end{itemize} Previously the polynomiality of $\CR_{N,M}(z)$ was known for $N$ positive prefundamental, that is, whose highest weight is a tuple of polynomials \cite{FH,FJMM}.